OskarEJohansson/WinAssist/README.md

 2. Run the Redis container:
     docker run -d --name dev-redis -p 6379:6379 redis

 This command starts a Redis container named `dev-redis` in detached mode (`-d`) and maps port `6379` of the container to port `6379` on your host machine.
-The application is configured to connect to Redis on `localhost:6379` by default (see `network.providers.RedisClientProvider`).
+The application is configured to connect to Redis on `localhost:6379` by default (see `integration.providers.RedisClientProvider`).

     You can check if the container is running with `docker ps`.
 To stop the container, use `docker stop dev-redis`.